Mowhite29/Password-Vault/docs/SECURITY_CONSIDERATIONS.md

 - No users master key is present outside of their browser ensuring zero knowledge
 - Known string is not stored alongside cypher text which would offer an attacker an advantage when attempting to discover encryption key
 - Known string is per user for peace of mind

+## User Password Handling

+### Password Generation

+### Password Checking

+When users enter a new password to be saved, said password must undergo checks and if checks fail user will be notified.
+When users passwords are recalled checks will be run again.

+#### Checks

+The following checks will be run as per [OWASP guideleines](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html#implement-proper-password-strength-controls)

+- Password strength. zxcvbn-ts library will be implemented to notify users of weak passwords
+- Password leak check. zxcvbn-ts/matcher-pwned will be implemented to check whether users passwords have been involved in any data leaks

+## Multifactor Authentication

 ## Testing